GMB Feature Adoption & Trends: What We Learned From Studying 800,000 Listings

 Released in August 2017, the Questions & Answers feature allows businesses to engage with customers and offer frequently asked question content directly in the business profile.

+This feature oddly isn’t accessible from the GMB dashboard.
+As the business owner, you can access Q&A from your business listing on your branded search results page.
+From here, you can answer questions as the business and post a frequently asked question and answer.
 You can also upvote questions and answers.
 The question with the most upvotes will be the top question (and three upvotes will promote a question to the business profile).
 If there are multiple answers to a question, the answer with the most upvotes will be the top answer.

 Google will *sometimes* alert the business owner to new Q&A. It’s best to use a tool that monitors Q&A